BestTimesToVisit.com Logo

 packing

-Pack light, comfortable clothing suitable for warm weather.
-Bring comfortable walking shoes; you'll be doing a lot of walking, especially in the theme parks.
-Don't forget sunscreen, a hat, and sunglasses; the Florida sun is intense.
-Pack a reusable water bottle to stay hydrated.
+Pack light, comfortable clothing suitable for hot and humid weather.
+Bring comfortable walking shoes as you'll likely be doing a lot of walking.
+Don't forget swimwear, sunscreen, and a hat for those sunny days at the parks.

 Weather Details